kaspar-p/flatnite-bot/README.md

 - `/auth/cookies.js` is an array of objects, each of which has `name`, `value`, and `domain` keys.
 The three cookies for authentication MUST BE `__cfduid`, `app-sid` and `app-data`.
 Be sure to copy these from an authenticated Surviv.io account.
 - `.env` is the configuration information for a certain discord server.
 The discord bot's `BOT_TOKEN` and the desired `CHANNEL_ID` live here, as well as an optional `TEST_CHANNEL_ID` for development.

-The system is currently tuned for linux, but any regular PC can use this by installing the npm `chromedriver` package and using that, rather than the native chromedriver currently used.
+The system is currently tuned for Linux, but any regular PC can use this by installing the npm `chromedriver` package and using that, rather than the native chromedriver currently used.

-This works well on @kaspar-p's mac and linux machines.
+This works well on the author's Mac and Linux machines.
 Please open an issue if setup is failing with a different configuration.

 Once all that is resolved, just run `npm install && npm run flatnite-bot`!
 Then, the next time someone says "gaming" in the desired channel, the bot will create a lobby and send the corresponding link.